jdmonin/JSettlers2/doc/Readme.developer.md

 are controlled through `SOCGameOption`: See section "Game rules, Game Options" for details.

+Package `soc.extra` is for useful or reusable code like `GameEventLog` which is developed with the main code but shouldn't be part of the built jars or test packages.

 Communication is described in soc.message.SOCMessage.
 Robots talk with the server like normal human clients.
 Most robot messages are per-game; instead of being handled in SOCRobotClient, these are handled in a loop in